Taliparamba

-Taliparamba (also known as Perinchelloor and Lakshmipuram) is a Municipality in Taliparamba taluk of Kannur district, Kerala, India.
+Taliparamba (also known as Perinchelloor and Lakshmipuram) is a Municipality and Taluk of Kannur district in Kerala state, India.
 The municipal town spreads over an area of 18.96 km2 and is inhabited by 44,247 number of people.

 Etymology

 The town's name may be derived from "Tali" (plate) and "Parambu" (area or ground), and from the legend of Rajarajeshwara Temple.
 According to this legend, the Ikshvaku King Maandhatha offered great penance to Shiva who in return gifted him with a Shiva Linga and instructed him to place it at a site where there had never been a cremation ground.
 He found a space the size of a plate in Perinchelloor, and hence the name Taliparamba became attached to the area.
 Lakshmipuram, a previous name for the city, means place of prosperity.

 History

 Taliparamba was one of the traditional establishments in ancient Kerala.
 It is located in erstwhile Kolathunadu, which was ruled over by the Mushika/Kolathiri/Chirakkal Royal Family.
 It was also once a part of the Mannanar dynasty.
 As per tradition, Taliparamba originated as the Perinchalloor Brahmin settlement.
 Of the 2,000 Brahmin families who settled here, only 45 remain today, In 1955 the Taliparamba panchayat was formed, with Balakrishna Menon as its first president.
 In 1975 the Pattuvam region was separated from the panchayat.
 In 1990 Taliparamba Municipality was formed by merging Anthoor and Taliparamba panchayats and then bifurcated Anthoor region from Taliparamba to create separate Anthoor Municipality in 2015.